PXL-IT-NET/Guts-DotNetAdvanced/Chapter9_10_11_Entity_Framework/README.md

 **Do not change the constructors or place code outside the if-test in the *OnConfiguring* method.
 Otherwise the automatic tests will not function properly.**

-The *BankContext* will be instantiated at the startup of the application inside *App.xaml.cs*.
+The *BankContext* will be instantiated at the startup of the application inside *App.xaml.cs* (wiring).
-At that moment the *CreateOrUpdateDatabase* method of the context will be called.
+At that moment the *CreateOrUpdateDatabase* method of the context should be called.
 You need to make sure this method works.
-**Do not change any code inside App.xaml.cs.** You only need to add an implementation to the *CreateOrUpdateDatabase* method.

-#### CityRepository.cs (Bank.Data)
+#### CityRepository.cs (Bank.Infrastructure)
 The *CityRepository* class implements *ICityRepository* that defines 1 method:
-* GetAll: returns all cities in the database
+* GetAllOrderedByZipCode: returns all cities in the database ordered by zip code

 Use the automatic tests for guidance.

 #### CustomerRepository.cs (Bank.Data)
-The *CustomerRepository* class implements *ICustomerRepository* that defines 3 methods:
+The *CustomerRepository* class implements *ICustomerRepository* that defines 2 methods:
 * GetAllWithAccounts: returns all customers with there accounts loaded
 * Add: adds a new customer to the databse
-* Update: updates an existing customer in the database

 Use the automatic tests for guidance.

 #### AccountRepository.cs (Bank.Data)
 The *AccountRepository* class implements *IAccountRepository* that defines 3 methods:
+* GetByAccountNumber: retrieves a specific account from the database.
-* Add: adds an account to the database.
+* Add: adds a new account to the database.
-* Update: updates an existing account in the database.
-This method should throw an *InvalidOperationException* when the balance of an account is being updated.
-The balance of an account can only be changed using the *TransferMoney* method.
-* TransferMoney: transfers an amount from one account to another account.
+* CommitChanges: this should save the changes made to accounts retrieved from the database (e.g. update balances) after a transfer.

 Use the automatic tests for guidance.